 6. Swim in Fethiye Bay

-Trust me when I say that this is hands down one of the best days of my life.
+Trust me when I say that this was hands down one of the best days of my life.
 Though there are lots of options when it comes to Fethiye boat trips, we booked to go on a day trip around Fethiye’s “Ultra Blue Bays” with Sugar after tons of research.
 Sugar is a lovely Turkish man who has operated boat trips for more than 2 decades.

 For just 20 British Pounds/140 TL per person, we sailed to 4 different aquamarine bays, went snorkeling, ate incredible homemade food and lounged on the roof of the boat.
 The bays were uncrowded and the water was warm and crystal clear – I’ve never seen water that translucent, not even in Croatia or Greece.